hadil1999-creator/hadil1999-creator/README.md

 <h1 align="center">Hi 👋, I'm Hadil BEN AMOR</h1>
 <h3 align="center">A passionate AI engineer from Tunisia </h3>

-- 👨🏻‍🎓 a soon-to-be graduate engineer from SUP'COM
+- 👨🏻‍🎓 an AI and Automated Testing engineer from SUP'COM

 - 📚 Microsoft Certified x3 in AZURE and AI

-- 🔭 I’m currently working **as an automation and NLP intern for my graduation internship**
+- 🔭 I’m currently working **as a Full Time Engineer**
+- 🔭 I worked **as an automation and NLP intern for my graduation internship**
 - 🔭 I worked as **an AI engineer and a deep learning instructor as part time jobs**

 - 🏆 I'm a GOLD Microsoft learn student Ambassador at Microsoft